infinispan/infinispan-quarkus/cli/src/main/resources/README.md

 Integrating with `kubectl` lets you install and remove the Infinispan Operator, create and delete Infinispan clusters, and obtain information about various resources.

 To install the CLI as a `kubectl` plugin, do the following:
-1. Copy the `ispn-cli`, or create a symbolic link, to a file named "kubectl-infinispan".
+1. Copy the `ispn-cli`, or create a hard link, to a file named "kubectl-infinispan".
 2. Add `kubectl-infinispan` to your `PATH`.
 3. Run `kubectl plugin list` to verify the CLI is added as a plugin.
 4. Run `kubectl infinispan --help` to start using the CLI plugin.